PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 - Error page in the Back office: If an unexpected error occurs in the back office when running in production mode, you are now presented with a useful error page instead of a blank page, this way you have more information to understand what is happening.

-- It is now possible to translate email contents in the Back Office, when using the new Email theme feature introduced in 1.7.6 and available in Design > Email theme.
+- It is now possible to translate email contents in the Back Office when using the new Email theme feature introduced in 1.7.6 and available in Design > Email theme.

 - A lot of [international improvements](https://build.prestashop.com/news/prestashop-keeps-growing-internationally/) have been made.
 New languages have been added to PrestaShop and its installer, localization packs have been updated to keep PrestaShop up-to-date to offer accurate international data for all businesses.